Dissipative continuation for ground-state preparation at chemical transition states: Dissipative Evolution

 Equivalently, conditioned on the current eigenstate label $j$, each cooling step has probability at least $p_{\min}$ to decrease the energy by $\ge \Delta E_{\mathrm{layer}}$; this rules out exponentially rare ``useful'' downhill moves (strong bottlenecks) within the window.

 At first glance,~\cref{eq:uniform-drift-text} seems like a very strong condition, since it is a \textit{uniform} (worst-case-over-$j$) lower bound rather than a typical-case statement.
 Two features of our setting make it plausible and, importantly, sufficient for our analysis.
 First, we do not invoke~\cref{eq:uniform-drift-text} from an arbitrary initialization: the previous lemma provides a warm start at step $i$ with state mass already concentrated in the low-energy sector relevant to the subsequent cooling stage.
 Thus the drift assumption is only required \textit{locally}—throughout the narrow energy window actually visited during the transition-state portion of the path—rather than globally across the full spectrum.
-Second, in over-parameterized optimization and related dynamics, a provably close warm start often places the iterate in a regime where the effective dynamics becomes well-conditioned and admits monotone progress guarantees; see~\cite{nguyen2025Guarantees,Chen2025} and references therein for examples where closeness to a target region upgrades qualitative mixing/escape behavior into quantitative, uniform progress bounds.
+Second, in over-parameterized optimization and related dynamics, a provably close warm start often places the iterate in a regime where the effective dynamics becomes well-conditioned and admits monotone progress guarantees; see~\cite{jacot2018neural,nguyen2025Guarantees,Chen2025} and references therein for a full discussion of how closeness to a target region upgrades qualitative mixing/escape behavior into quantitative, uniform progress bounds.
+The downward-drift assumption mirrors the warm-start gradient-descent regime of neural tangent kernel theory, where linearized dynamics induce a contractive flow toward lower loss without requiring the absence of local minima~\cite{jacot2018neural,Chen2025}.

 \begin{lemma}[ETH-motivated rapid cooling bound; informal] Consider a Markov Chain $(J_t)_ {t \geq 0}$ with associated kernel $P$ and initial law $\mu(j)\coloneqq\Pr(J_0=j)$ that is concentrated in low energy layers for a fixed layer width $\Delta E_\mathrm{layer} >0$.
 If $P$ satisfies the ETH-motivated \textit{uniform downward drift condition},~\cref{eq:uniform-drift-text}, then for any $0<\varepsilon<1$, we have the following condition on the hitting time